micromata/generator-baumeister/app/templates/_README.md

 ```
 npm run release:patch
 ```

 ```
 npm run release:minor
 ```

 ```
 npm run release:major
 ```

-See <http://semver.org> for details when to choose which release type.
+See <http://semver.org> for details of when to choose which release type.

 As long as your git commit messages are [conventional](https://conventionalcommits.org) and accurate, you no longer need to specify the semver type.
 You can just use the following instead:

 ```
 npm run release
 ```

-*This script can also be used to define pre-releases by adding the optional flags like `npm run release -- --prerelease beta`.
-See [Release as a pre-release](https://github.com/conventional-changelog/standard-version/blob/master/README.md#release-as-a-pre-release) for further information.*
+_This script can also be used to define pre-releases by adding the optional flags like `npm run release -- --prerelease beta`.
+See [Release as a pre-release](https://github.com/conventional-changelog/standard-version/blob/master/README.md#release-as-a-pre-release) for further information._

 All release scripts will: